Helpful Tips for Cleaning with Hydrogen Peroxide

 You can sanitize your kitchen counters and cutting boards by using diluted peroxide.

-Spray them with your peroxide spray, rinse, and let them dry.
-You can do this once a week to keep your counters and cutting boards free from bacteria.
+Spray them with peroxide spray, rinse them, and let them dry.
+Do this once a week to keep your counters and cutting boards free from bacteria.

 Clean Your Veggies With Hydrogen Peroxide Cleaner